AxelJunes/terra/README.md

 # Countries
-Country information app built with React.js and Relay
+Country information app built with React.js, Relay and Chakra

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).